 So what is the next step?

-Once you have decided that you would like to register as a volunteer the first step is to complete and return the relevant paperwork, which is the Volunteer Application Form and the Garda Vetting form.
+Once you have decided that you would like to register as a volunteer the first step is to complete and return the relevant paperwork, which is the Volunteer Application Form and the Garda Vetting invitation form.
 Both these forms are available from any staff member by dropping into the office or calling 056-7761200.
 Or you can download them below.
-Garda vetting form must be printed doublesided or it will not be accepted!!
+You must also submit identification as outlined in the verify identity form (see below)

 Once you have passed the recruitment process all volunteers will receive training.
 Read more